 Any river system contains tributaries, but the Mississippi River is notable for the number and significance of its tributaries, making it one of the most significant river systems in the world.
-Today, we’ll discuss 4 major Mississippi River tributaries.
+Today, we’ll discuss four major Mississippi River tributaries.
 We’ll look at their length, how much water they flow into the Mississippi, and where their watersheds cross!

 1. Big Black River

 The Big Black River is a major Mississippi tributary.
 It begins in Webster County at Eupora in north-central Mississippi.
 It then runs 330 miles (530 km) southwest, merging into the Mississippi River 25 miles (40 km) south of Vicksburg.
 The river contains a lot of agricultural runoff-caused suspended silt.
 Therefore, most of its tributaries are silted.
 These tributaries are muddy, with some being rapid and sandy.
-Its Basin drains 3,400 square miles and is 50-650 feet above sea level.
+Its basin drains 3,400 square miles and is 50-650 feet above sea level.
 It is 160 miles long and 25 miles wide.
 Most of its tiny tributaries flow seasonally in the upper basin.
 The area is steep, with 56% forested.

 2. Ohio River